uharika77/CalConnect-App/README.md

 ## Future Enhancements

 **Add More Filters**:
 Implement more filters like event location, description, etc.

+**Event Management**:
-Event Management: Add functionality to create, update, and delete events on Google Calendar.
+Add functionality to create, update, and delete events on Google Calendar.

+**Styling Improvements**:
-Styling Improvements: Improve the design and user interface for a more polished look.
+Improve the design and user interface for a more polished look.

 ## License